-While often simple in appearance, gantry systems require a sophisticated design with linear motors and servo drives to operate with high speed and precision.
+While often simple in appearance, gantry systems often require sophisticated designs with linear motors and servo drives to operate with high speed and precision.

 Whether it’s a low travel gantry system or a fully automated, high acceleration model, servo control solutions provide the precision, speed, and intelligence necessary to power your application.